GermanBrainRot/Project-Galileo/README.md

 - treating academia as a place where some holy scripture gets perpetuated in the exact way it was intended to be received rather than letting it vibe a little
 - treating experiment as a ritual by which we larp as the long gone giants, repeating exactly the steps by which they plucked insights from the tree of knowledge rather than encouraging the students to refine the question that the teacher asks
-- Encouraging asking our own questions only at specific points in our academic career where it is necessary to satisfy the bureaucracy of titles, and only after years and years of conditioning us almost *not to* ask good questions
+- encouraging asking our own questions only at specific points in our academic career where it is necessary to satisfy the bureaucracy of titles, and only after years and years of conditioning us almost *not to* ask good questions
-- Treating definitions as gospel rather than recognizing the epistemic interest with which they were formulated and making adaptations when the epistemic interest changes
+- treating definitions as gospel rather than recognizing the epistemic interest with which they were formulated and making adaptations when the epistemic interest changes
+- valuing publication quantity over publication quality
+- often hand waving your way through explanations - or even being outright dismissive - whenever a question is uncomfortable given your philosophical commitments
+- thinking that truth can be meaningfully established through the inner-academic circle jerk of "peer review" rather than seeking the tax payers' approval (aka "people's review") for your general direction of inquiry

 Academia has become a dead and barren place where groundbreaking discoveries have as little room as in universities at the end of the scholastic era.